signaldatascience/R-curriculum/src/week5/day4/classification.md

 * Run both LDA and QDA on the generated data and evaluate their performance.
 Do the same for smaller and larger datasets generated identically.

+The `partimat()` function from the `klaR` library can be used to graph the decision boundary for LDA or QDA in a 2-dimensional setting.

+* Use `partimat()` to view the results of LDA or QDA on each of your simulated datasets.
+Interpret the differences.

-Next, we'll run our discriminant analysis methods on the aggregated speed dating dataset.
+Next, we'll run our discriminant analysis methods on some real datasets, starting with the aggregated speed dating dataset.

 * Load the aggregated speed dating dataset and restrict to self-rated activity participation and the gender of the person rated.